Tips for choosing the right villa rental in Bali from an industry expert

 Chic villas, uber-hip cool tourists, hipsters, young families make Canggu the next Seminyak.
 It’s got everything Seminyak has but it takes it to the next level with fabulous cafes, wonderful restaurants and sensational beach clubs such as La Brisa and Finns Club.

-I personally think for an all-round villa experience you can’t go past Canggu.
+I personally think for an all-around villa experience you can’t go past Canggu.
 If you’re into day spas, renting a scooter and driving from cafe to cafe, learning to surf, going to delish cafes, shopping at markets, improving your yoga, hitting the gym & shopping; Canggu is the go.
 It is actually becoming more popular than Seminyak with a younger generation discovering this place and all it has to offer.
 From the outskirts of Batu Belig, through to Berawa, Batu Bolong, Echo Beach, Pererenan and Seseh; Canggu is evolving to become a very popular tourist hub.

 Canggu is quite large so you need to know a few important points about its main areas, so here we go:

 Berawa – great for families with lots of family-friendly cafes like Cinta, Milu by Nook, Milk and Madu and The Tamora Gallery where there are cafes with a kiddies playground and the Finns Recreation Club where there are water slides, ten pin bowling and a massive indoor trampoline centre called Bounce.
 The beach at Berawa is also lovely where you can swim, learn to surf ( you can hire boards and an instructor), long beach walks and sunbaking.